arussellk/gsoc-2018-proposal-nvim-external-ui/src/03-proposal.md

 In my experience, VS Code provides the best editor features for web developers and Vim provides my favorite text editing capabilities.
-Combining VS Code and a true Vim experience through `nvim` will create the ultimate development environment for developers like me.
+Combining VS Code with a true Vim experience through `nvim` will create the ultimate development environment for developers like me.

 ## Deliverables